lluchez/rails-test/README.md

 - Click on `Webhooks` (left panel)
 - Click on `Add webhook`
   - Payload URL: `https://circleci.com/hooks/github`
-  - Secret: Visit [this page](https://developer.github.com/webhooks/securing/#setting-your-secret-token) for more information
+  - Secret: Visit [this page](https://developer.github.com/webhooks/securing/#setting-your-secret-token) for more information.
+I actually don't remember what I did here. #oups
   - Select `Let me select individual events` and select the relevant events.
 Basically everything, except: `Deployment`, `Deployment status`, `Label`, `Milestone`, `Page Build`, ``Project`, `Project card`, `Project column`, `Pull request review` and `Repository`).
 NOTE, actually this can probably be triggered on way less events.

+## Rollbar
+TO DO: To be installed...

+## CodeClimate
+TO DO: To be installed...